lucarin91/WS-seminar/slides.md

 <!--![session-flow](img/session_flow.jpg)-->

 note:
-it use cookies to store sessionID on the client, than at each connection retrieve it from an hash-table inside the web server.
+it uses cookies to store sessionID on the client, than at each connection retrieve it from an hash-table inside the web server.

 http://machinesaredigging.com/2013/10/29/how-does-a-web-session-work/

-## PHP example
+## Web Session PHP example
 ```php
 <?php
 session_start();